KozGit/DOOM-3-BFG-VR/README.txt

 					or hands.  ( Hands will be displayed if there is currently no weapon selected, if the fists are selected, or if interacting with a GUI.)

+			Note that Body Mode also affects Flicksync.
+But in Flicksync you will be fully invisible if you chose Hands + Weaps or Weapons Only.

 		Flashlight Mount: